loki-k4/BlizzardX/src/config/readme.md

 ### 1. Initialize `ConfigManager`

 Import the `ConfigManager` class and initialize it.
-Optionally, you can specify the directory where your configuration files are stored (the default is `"config"`):
+Optionally, you can specify the directory where your configuration files are stored (the default is `"configmanager"`):

 ```python
 from src.config.configmanager import ConfigManager